Beset by regulation, bankers fear more pain ahead

 But Ervin said a separate review of banks’ trading books, coupled with how the bail-in bonds plan is structured, means the 30 top banks face having to collectively issue $1 trillion more of the bonds than they originally thought.

-Banks also say they need to increase capital due to moves by the Basel Committee and other regulators to standardize how the riskiness of loans is calculated.
+Banks also say they need to increase capital due to moves by the Basel Committee and other regulators to standardise how the riskiness of loans is calculated.

 Several other senior bankers have voiced concern that there is no end in sight to the rising regulatory burden.